loop614/couscous/README.md

 ## Notes
 - work in progress
-- try graph databases !
+- try graph databases or ElasticSearch
+- remove the limiter in ActivityEntityManager.cs

 ## Requirements
 - docker with compose